 The merchant will provide you with an affiliate link and some essential tips on marketing the product.

-Now it’s your job to sell the product smartly through your blog to benefit yourself, benefit the merchant, and the audience.
+It’s your job to sell the product smartly through your blog to benefit yourself, benefit the merchant, and benefit the audience.

 To boost your confidence, here are real-life examples of people earning from affiliate marketing alone: